Your employer may soon let you have virtual medical visits, but should you?

 Dr. Reid Blackwelder, president of the American Academy of Family Physicians, told Medscape Medical News that virtual visits should be “available only to established patients who previously received care from a physician practice.”
 The American Medical Association recently tabled a proposal to expand the range of permissible telemedicine visits.

-Said Linkous: “Historically, there’s been a lot of resistance to telemedicine, but a lot of the mainstay opposition has gradually been eroding.”
+Said Linkous: “Historically, there’s been a lot of resistance to telemedicine, but a lot of the mainstay opposition has

 That leads me to the third drawback: Your state medical board may make it difficult, if not impossible, to have a telemedicine consultation or get reimbursed for one.